keithasaurus/koda-validate/README.md

     maybe_key("region", StringValidator(not_blank)),
 )

-# all errors are json serializable. we use the key "__container__" for object-level errors
+# All errors in Koda Validate are json/yaml serializable.
+# We use the key "__container__" for object-level errors
 assert city_validator(None) == Err({"__container__": ["expected a dictionary"]})

-# required key is missing
+# Missing Keys are noted
 assert city_validator({}) == Err({"name": ["key missing"]})

-# extra keys are also errors
+# Extra keys are also errors
 assert city_validator(
     {"region": "California", "population": 510, "country": "USA"}
 ) == Err({"__container__": ["Received unknown keys.
 Only expected ['name', 'region']"]})